 “Ah—what is this stuff?”
 I cried out.

 “It is called rain.
 You need to relax, boss.
-Your pulse rate punched 180; that’s not good.
+Your pulse rate punched 180, and that’s not good.
 There are no abnormal trace elements or other dangers present.
-I apologize; I thought you knew it was coming.”
+I apologize, I thought you knew it was coming.”

 The tension almost made me laugh.
 It was just rain.
-The entryway, combined with my facial reconstructor and my concentration had blocked the initial tiny wet patter from my notice.
+The entryway, combined with my facial reconstructor and my intense concentration, had blocked the initial wet patter from my notice.
 A light drizzle was falling from the sky.

 With a hiss, the rain increased to become a substantial downpour over much of the street.
-The shoppers reacted with some squeals and a muted complaint; some ran for shelter under the covered center autowalk people mover lanes or ducked into stores.
-I was pleased to see some were laughing and dancing in joy in the warm rain.
+The shoppers reacted with squeals and muted complaints; some ran for shelter under the covered center autowalk people-mover lanes or ducked into stores.
+I was pleased to see some were laughing and dancing with joy in the warm rain.
 Sonic umbrellas began erupting like shimmering gossamer bells of bright and joyous colors.

-“Heads up.
-A guy is coming out of the door behind you.”
+Calm and clear, Riley said, “Heads up.
+A guy is coming out of the doors behind you.”

-I crouched forward, tensed and coiled: adrenaline flowing, prepared to strike.
-The entrance door on the right side slid open, and a strong, middle-aged man of about eighty years of age stepped out.
-He took a halting step and eyed me.
-Confronted with the heavy rain and my presence he stepped to the side to give me a wider berth.
+Adrenaline flowing, I crouched forward, coiled, prepared to strike.
+The entrance door slid open, and a strong, middle-aged man of about eighty years of age stepped out.
+He took a halting step and eyed me warily.
+Confronted with the heavy rain and my presence, he stepped to the side to give me a wider berth.

 “He is safe.
 No ill intent or weapons of any kind,” said Riley, her voice low and gentle, as not to cause me to jump.